rrwick/Unicycler-assembly-tests/README.md

 ##### Quality presets

-Nanopore presets have a wider distribution of read identity.
-PacBio presets have a narrow identity distribution.
+Nanopore presets have a wider distribution of read identity; PacBio presets have a narrow identity distribution.
+For the tests above I used the Nanopore presets.

 * `--bad_nanopore` is equivalent to `--depth 8.0 --length 5000 --id_alpha 11 --id_beta 4 --id_max 0.9`
 * `--medium_nanopore` is equivalent to `--depth 16.0 --length 10000 --id_alpha 12 --id_beta 3 --id_max 0.95`